 To easily observe the Sun and Jupiter, NASA has a project called ‘Radio JOVE’.
-For that project, NASA sells a kit for a receiver and the antennae.
-The intention of the project is that, for example, schools can easily conduct radio astronomy themselves.
+For that project, NASA sells a kit for a receiver and the antennas.
+The aim of the project is that, for example, schools can easily conduct radio astronomy themselves.

 The antenna for the Sun is a single tuned half wave dipole.
 For the observation of Jupiter and the moon Io, a single dipole is not sensitive enough, therefore a directional antenna is recommended.
-This is easily achieved with a combined arrangement in which two dipole antennae are coupled together with two coax cables that are electrically exactly a wavelength long.
-By alternately connecting an extra 135 degree(0,375 λ) or 90 degree(0,25 λ) phase delay cable, the antennae are electrically made adjustable in the direction and height.
+This is easily achieved with a combined arrangement in which two dipole antennas are coupled together with two coax cables that are electrically exactly a wavelength long.
+This is called a phased array.
+By alternately connecting an extra 135 degree(0,375 λ) or 90 degree(0,25 λ) phase delay cable, the antennas are electrically made adjustable in both the direction and height.
 The physical mast height is also adjusted if necessary, so that the efficiency of the antenna more than doubles with respect to a single dipole.
-For the Jupiter observations the last antenna is recommended.
+Although some coupling loss (3 to 4dB) should be taken into account, the extra forward gain and improved front to back ratio reduces the unwanted background noise significantly compared to a single dipole.
+For the Jupiter observations the phased array antenna is therefore recommended.

-Simon Bijlsma at the Jupiter antennae setup Photo: CAMRAS (Harry Keizer)
+Simon Bijlsma at the Jupiter antenna setup Photo: CAMRAS (Harry Keizer)

 Radio JOVE at CAMRAS